-Table 18 New Hampshire Dam Hazard Classifications
+New Hampshire Dam Hazard Classifications

-Dam Classification NON- MENACE Structure Inspection NM Means a dam that is not a menace because it is in a location and of a size that failure or misoperation of the dam would not result in probable loss of life or loss to property, provided the dam is: Every 6 years if certain criteria are met O Less than six feet in height if it has a storage capacity greater than 50 acre-feet; O Less than 25 feet in height if it has a storage capacity of 15 to 50 acre-feet.
-LOW Hazard Structure Inspection L Means a dam that has a low hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 6 years No possible loss of life.
-Low economic loss to structures or property.
-Structural damage to a town or city road or private road accessing property other than the dam owner's that could render the road impassable or otherwise interrupt public safety services.
-The release of liquid industrial, agricultural, or commercial wastes, septage, or contaminated sediment if the storage capacity is less than two-acre-feet and is located more than 250 feet from a water body or water course.
-Reversible environmental losses to environmentally-sensitive sites.
+Dam (Classification D 4 NON- MENACE Structure Inspection NM Means a dam that is not a menace because it is in a location and of a size that failure or misoperation of the dam would not result in probable loss of life or loss to property, provided the dam is: Every 6 years if certain criteria are met O Less than six feet in height if it has a storage capacity greater than 50 acre-feet; O Less than 25 feet in height if it has a storage capacity of 15 to 50 acre-feet.
+LOW Hazard Structure Inspection L Means a dam that has a low hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 6 years O No possible loss of life.O Low economic loss to structures or property.
+O Structural damage to a town or city road or private road accessing property other than the dam owner's that could render the road impassable or otherwise interrupt public safety services.
+O The release of liquid industrial, agricultural, or commercial wastes, septage, or contaminated sediment if the storage capacity is less than two-acre-feet and is located more than 250 feet from a water body or water course.
+O Reversible environmental losses to environmentally-sensitive sites.
 SIGNI FICANT Hazard Structure Inspection

 Dam Classification S Means a dam that has a significant hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in any of the following: Every 4 years O No probable loss of lives.
 O Major economic loss to structures or property.
-O Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services.
-O Major environmental or public health losses, including one or more of the following: ◆ Damage to a public water system, as defined by RSA 485:1-a, XV, which will take longer than 48 hours to repair. ◆ The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or ◆ Damage to an environmentally-sensitive site that does not meet the definition of reversible environmental losses.
-HIGH Hazard Structure Inspection HIGH Hazard Structure Means a dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life as a result of: Inspection Every 2 years Means a dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life as a Every 2 Means a dam that has a high hazard potential because it is in a location and of a size that failure or misoperation of the dam would result in probable loss of human life as a result of: O Water levels and velocities causing the structural failure of a foundation of a habitable residential structure or commercial or industrial structure, which is occupied Every 2
+O Structural damage to a Class I or Class II road that could render the road impassable or otherwise interrupt public safety services. ○ Major environmental or public health losses, including one or more of the following: ◆ Damage to a public water system, as defined by RSA 485:1-a, XV, which will take longer than 48 hours to repair. ◆ The release of liquid industrial, agricultural, or commercial wastes, septage, sewage, or contaminated sediments if the storage capacity is 2 acre-feet or ◆ Damage to an environmentally-sensitive site that does not meet the definition of reversible environmental losses.
+HIGH Hazard Structure Inspection Н Means a dam that has a high hazard potential because it is in a location and of a size Every 2 that failure or misoperation of the dam would result in probable loss of human life as a result of: years · · · · · · · · · · · · · · · · · · · years result of: O Water levels and velocities causing the structural failure of a foundation of a habitable residential structure or commercial or industrial structure, which is occupied years